 Canakinumab is licensed to treat certain types of rare genetic conditions called cryopyrin-associated periodic syndromes.
-These conditions cause inflammation throughout the body.
+It can also be used to treat a certain type of juvenile arthritis.
 This prescription medication comes in the form of an injection that is given just under the skin once every eight weeks.
 Potential side effects include diarrhea, nausea, and symptoms of the common cold.

 (Click What Is Canakinumab Used For? for more information on this topic, including possible off-label uses.)